 The present package has been organized as follows.
 In the Introduction section, the basis of the CDM in ductile materials is explained, and the applications of the CDM are stated.
-In the Theory section, the CDM model formulation is briefly reviewed and with micro-crack closure, the effect is described.
+In the Theory section, the CDM model formulation is briefly reviewed, and with micro-crack closure, the effect is described.
 In the Implementation section, an algorithm for the numerical integration of the damage constitutive equations is presented.
 In the VUMAT Subroutine section, the flowchart of the subroutine, and the subroutine structure, step by step, are explained in detail.
 How to run the VUMAT Subroutine in ABAQUS will be presented in this section.
 In the Verification section, the validation and verification of the numerical implementation will be evaluated, and the stability, convergence and accuracy of the results will be investigated.
-In the Application section, the applications of using the ductile damage model in mechanical processes are presented, and the prediction of damage growth and failure in mechanical processes are investigated.
+In the Application section, the applications of using the ductile damage model in mechanical processes are presented, and the prediction of damage growth and failure in mechanical processes is investigated.
+You can get more information about Ductile Damage Abaqus modeling on the right-side of this page.

 The damage of materials is the progressive physical process by which they break.
 Damage mechanics is the study, through mechanical variables, of the mechanisms involved in this deterioration when the materials are subjected to loading.
 In the section, the phenomenological aspects of damage with a description of the different kinds of damage are introduced.
 Particularly damage models in ductile metals are proposed by Chaboche , and Lemaitre are discussed.
 Under compressive loading, voids and micro-cracks that would grow under tension will partially close, reducing the damage growth rate.
 This phenomenon can be important in the simulation of forming processes.
 In this section, all the necessary conditions and parameters affecting ductile damage modeling are introduced.